bibliometrix 4.0.0

 among different references, used by ISI or SCOPUS database.
 Usually, the

-default separator is “;” or ". "
+default separator is “;” or ". " (a dot with double

 space).